blackfireio/documentation/testing-cookbooks/assertions.rst

 -----------------------

 An optional description can be added to an assertion.
-This could provide a context or an educational note left for the other delevopers of your team.
+This could provide a context or an educational note left for the other developers of your team.

 This note can help understand the performance challenges of some parts of the application.